- Attraction Seating

 Watch the manatees at feeding time from the upper level.
-Also, be sure to watch the short film of the birth of a manatee at the Living Seas.
+Also, be sure to watch the short film of the birth of a manatee at The Seas with Nemo and Friends.

 Kids will enjoy the Undersea Robotics area on Level One where they can get into a diver's suit and try to use their hands.

 If you catch a glimpse of the Sea Turtle, you are very lucky!

 Great photos ops outside the pavilion in the Finding Nemo Sculpture area.

 While waiting for Turtle Talk with Crush, be sure to take Mr. Ray's POP Quiz!

 The large Nemo and Friends sculpture outside the pavillion makes a great photo op.